 The taxable gain is measured simply by comparing net proceeds with total cost (including costs of acquisition and enhancement expenditure).
 The rate of tax depends on your overall income and gains position for 2015/16.
 Gains will be taxed at 18% to the extent that your taxable income and gains fall within the upper limit of the income tax basic rate band and 20% thereafter.
 These CGT rates are increased to 18% and 28% for carried interest and gains on residential property.

 A special tax relief, Entrepreneurs' Relief, is available for those in business, which may reduce the tax rate on the first £10m of qualifying lifetime gains to 10%.
 Generally, the relief will be available to individuals on the disposal (after at least one complete qualifying year) of:

-What is certain is that all planned transactions will require careful scrutiny to ensure Entrepreneurs' Relief is maximised.
-Some disposals which would have qualified for the maximum business assets taper relief do not qualify for Entrepreneurs' Relief.
-Keep us in the picture - we are best placed to help and advise if you involve us at an early stage.
+All planned transactions require careful scrutiny to ensure that the available Entrepreneurs' Relief is maximised.
+Remember to keep us in the picture - we are best placed to help and advise if you involve us at an early stage.

 CGT is normally only chargeable where the taxpayer is resident in the UK in the tax year the gain arose, though the provisions of any double taxation treaty need to be checked.
 CGT may be avoided, provided the taxpayer becomes non-UK resident before the disposal and remains non-resident for tax purposes for five complete tax years.